devlaam/coco/Readme.md

 This library can be used for the "coast to coast" application, or just if you like operator language.

-Development stage: alpha (but usable!)
+Development stage:
+ * alpha (but usable!
+Will it ever get out?)
+ * play dependency removed from version 0.6.0, still using its AST definition though, using jawn for parsing.
+ * works under Scala JVM and Scala JS alike

 Motivation:
 * Needed a first project to get practice in Scala.